Global Cities Fund for Migrants and Refugees Frequently Asked Questions (FAQs)

 We do not anticipate making extensions.
 However, city applicants can reach out to fund@mayorsmigrationcouncil.org to share any issues leading to unexpected delays.

-Yes, cities can also access the Proposal Form in French and Spanish by visiting our GCF Application Page.
+Yes, cities can also access the Proposal Template in Portuguese, French, and Spanish by visiting our GCF Application Page.

 Proposals may be submitted in French, Portuguese, or Spanish for translation into English by the MMC.
 All materials will be reviewed in English and, for selected grantees, all contracting will occur in English.
 Should additional translation support be required, please inquire with the MMC at fund@mayorsmigrationcouncil.org.

 The MMC intends for cities to benefit from the GCF application process, irrespective of application outcome.
-To that end, all cities will be invited to one-on-one calls to discuss feedback on their Concept Note and receive guidance on developing their proposal.
-Cities will be invited via email to sign up for one-on-one calls.
+To that end, all cities will be invited to participate in a virtual Proposal Development Workshop to receive guidance on developing their proposal.

-We encourage all cities to review the Proposal Guidelines and the Concept Note feedback (shared with cities individually) as they develop their proposals.
+We encourage all cities to review the feedback on their concept notes (shared with cities individually) as they develop their proposals.
 In addition, please feel free to explore the following resources for inspiration and best practices from trusted sources and fellow cities:

-- C40-MMC Climate and Migration Task Force 2021-2024 Impact Report: demonstrates that when mayors unite, act and speak with one voice, they have the capacity to set the agenda for others to follow.
-Mayors can critically contribute with pragmatic solutions to complex policy issues: building resilience in the face of climate risks, welcoming and protecting those who are forced to move due to climate change, and fostering migrants’ and refugees’ economic inclusion, through a green and “just transition”.
+- C40-MMC Climate and Migration Task Force 2021-2024 Impact Report: This report demonstrates that when mayors unite, act and speak with one voice, they have the capacity to set the agenda for others to follow.
+Mayors can critically contribute with pragmatic solutions to complex policy issues: building resilience in the face of climate risks, welcoming and protecting those who are forced to move due to climate change, and fostering migrants’ and refugees’ economic inclusion, through a green and just transition.

 Proposal Form

-The proposal is an opportunity for cities to refine their ideas, review budget needs, and build out impact, implementation, sustainability and financing approaches in greater detail.
+The proposal is an opportunity for cities to refine their ideas, review budget needs, and build out impact, implementation, sustainability, and financing approaches in greater detail.
 This will help us understand the viability and potential impact of your project.
-Please review the Application Guidelines (on the GCF Application Page) for more information.

 Budget and Fiscal Considerations